Blandine Ebinger: Family

-Ebinger was the daughter of the pianist Gustav Loeser and the actress Margarete Wezel.
+Ebinger was born in Berlin.
+She was the daughter of the pianist Gustav Loeser and the actress Margarete Wezel.
 She married Friedrich Hollaender.
 Although Ebinger and Hollaender ended their marriage before Hollaender emigrated to the United States because of the increasingly hostile environment for Jewish citizens in the early 1930s, Ebinger nevertheless faced discrimination as a result of the marriage, much of which was directed at their half-Jewish daughter, Philine, who was briefly married to Georg Kreisler.

 Death

 Ebinger died on 25 December 1993 in Berlin and is buried on the Waldfriedhof Dahlem.
 She was 94 years old.